Academic Catalog

 Description

 Intended for apprentices to become trained in electrical grounding and bonding.
-Focus will be on learning the electrical code and overcurrent protective devices (OCPD).
+Focus on learning the electrical code and overcurrent protective devices (OCPD).
 Apprentices will demonstrate their ability to read residential, commercial, and industrial blueprints and to perform circuit layouts.
 This course meets the requirements of electrical safety standards for 3rd year apprentices who are pursuing their certificate.

 Course Objectives